ndleah/dvd-rental-marketing-analytics/1.-Data-Exploration/README.md

 * [**Hypothesis 3:** There will be multiple **```inventory_id```** records per unique **```film_id```** value in the **```dvd_rentals.inventory```** table](#h3-there-will-be-multiple-inventory_id-records-per-unique-film_id-value-in-the-dvd_rentalsinventory-table)

-Thus, I conducted tests on these assumptions to verify the results.
+Thus, I will conduct tests on these assumptions to verify the results.

 ---
  ### **a.
 Validating Hypotheses**